Enjoy an ad free experience by logging in. Not a member yet? Register.

 A better way to do this is probably to use a VIEW or STORED PROCEDURE.
 (Besides, DB purists will urge you to do *ALL* web-based work on the DB via one of those and *NEVER* make ad hoc SQL queries!)

-Your VIEW or PROC simply provides a default record if no record is found.An optimist sees the glass as half full.
+Your VIEW or PROC simply provides a default record if no record is found.Be yourself.
+No one else is as qualified.

 Users who have thanked Old Pedant for this post: